Favourited 402 times

 My name is Jordie, one year ago I returned to the central Italian countryside after almost 20 years away and abroad working as anthropologist, documentary filmmaker, reporter and transmedia author.
 After leaving the countryside at 18 I lived and studied in Rome, then left for the UK and during 18 years also lived shorter periods in Peru, Rwanda, Afghanistan, Madagascar, Cape Verde and Belgium.

 I took over a country house from my family and the plan is to set it up as a little eco hostel while running an organic farm.
 We produce organic hazelnuts, spelt, truffles, olive oil, hemp, artichokes and jams, we have a vegetable garden running all year round and many fruit trees.
-The place is surrounded by woodland and a river runs just a few hundred meters away.
+The place is surrounded by woodland and a river runs just hundred meters away.
 The house and surroundings are slowly shaping up, but being alone with just the help of a few friends once in a while, I am looking for a few people that want to spend the spring, summer and autumn here with me and give me a hand :-)

 Help with Eco Projects